rutvik1503/DSA_ALONG_CPP/README.md

 #### **`Que_04.cpp`**
 This C++ program computes the sum of all boundary elements in a given 5x5 2D array.
 The program allows the user to input the values of a 5x5 matrix and then identifies the boundary elements (those on the outermost edges of the array).
 It also calculates and displays the sum of these boundary elements.

 ---

+## 📅 RUTVIK_ArrayProject : Some problem solving task of array

+### 📝 Files:

+#### **`Que_01.cpp`**
+This C++ program calculates the average of elements in a 2D array.
+The program prompts the user to enter the dimensions of the array (number of rows and columns) and the values of the array elements.
+It then computes the average of all the values in the array.

+---

 ## 📅 PROJECT DAY : Some Projects of c++